 When inserting a range of possible values (Tab.
-B1) into Eq.
-(B15), the curve shapes of Ar (Fig. B1b) are similar between model and nature meaning the general behaviour of the influence of buoyancy force is adequately approximated in the models.
+A1) into Eq.
+(A15), the curve shapes of Ar (Fig. A2b) are similar between model and nature. , meaning the general behaviour of the influence of buoyancy force is adequately approximated in the models.
+Ar changes from negative to positive values meaning the general behaviour of the influence of buoyancy force is adequately approximated in the models.

-725 Appendix C: Density stratification Density stratification in model and nature
+Appendix B: Density stratification in model and nature

-Whereas the average density of a salt layer is assumed to be nearly constant with depth (\sim 2150 kg m-3), other The average density of a salt layer is nearly constant with depth (\sim 2150 kg m-3).
-In contrast, sedimentary rocks consolidate during burial (Fig. C1a and b).
+The average density of a salt layer is nearly constant with depth ($\sim 2150 \text{ kg m}^{-3}$).
+In contrast, sedimentary rocks consolidate during burial (Fig. B1a and b).
 Due to chemical mineralization and mechanical compaction the porosity φ of these sediments decreases with depth leading to an increasing density.
 The most common porosity-depth-relationship is given by Athy's law (Athy, 1930):

-$$730 \quad \phi = \phi_0 e^{-cz} \tag{C1}$$
+$\phi = \phi_0 e^{-cz}$